Skip to main content

 Server Connection

-The server URL determines where Cluster Terminal fetches all market data (candles, clusters, open interest) and connects for real-time WebSocket streaming.
+Cluster Terminal connects to a data server for all market data (candles, clusters, open interest) and real-time WebSocket streaming.

 1